|

 John Brady |

-John Brady (b.1968)Look through the portfolio of the outstanding artist John Brady and you'll see the whole world of Expressionism: the arresting compositional style of Picasso, the colours of Kandinsky, traces of Emil Nolde and Georg Baselitz, the tonal warmth and resonance of Rothko - amazingly, even Brady's red cow portrait (see below) has echoes of Jawlensky's Head of a Woman.
-And yet Brady is far too playful to be defined as an Expressionist.
-Most Expressionists, with the conspicuous exception of Picasso, were desperately serious people, hell-bent on redefining the world.
+John Brady (b.1968)Look through the portfolio of the artist John Brady and you'll see the whole world of Expressionism: the arresting compositional style of Picasso, the colours of Kandinsky, traces of Emil Nolde and Georg Baselitz, the tonal warmth and resonance of Rothko - amazingly, even Brady's red cow portrait has echoes of Jawlensky's Head of a Woman.
+And yet Brady is too playful to be defined as an Expressionist.
+Most Expressionists, except perhaps Picasso, were desperately serious people, hell-bent on redefining the world.
 Brady's outlook is much more open.
 If he had been born 60 years earlier, one feels he would have gravitated to Surrealism and Dada, a possibility all the more likely given his parallel interest and ability in sculpture and other 3-D works.
-As it is, he has a unique talent for manipulating colour and shape, and produces wonderful art in the process. |
+As it is, he has an interesting talent for manipulating colour and shape, and produces wonderful art in the process.
+For other postmodernists in Ireland,

 |